AlibabaCloudDocs/icms_mqtt/intl.en-US/Pricing/Product series and pricing.md

 **Note**

--   Message TPS refers to messages sent and received directly through MQ for MQTT, excluding messages directly sent and received through RocketMQ.
+-   Message TPS refers to messages sent and received directly through MQ for MQTT, excluding messages directly sent and received through MQ.
 -   The message TPS includes the TPS of received messages and the TPS of sent messages.
 -   If messages with QoS = 1 and cleanSession = false are not pushed successfully, they are stored as offline messages for retrying.
 Offline message storage is also considered as one push call.
 -   Each message is treated as a basic billing unit in the calculation of message receiving and sending TPS.
 Messages that require different transmission quality levels specified in a specific protocol are counted with a corresponding multiplication ratio in billing.
 For more information, see the following table.